Gilgamesh64/Gil_GC/README.md

 ```c
 stack_bottom/stack_top = __builtin_frame_address(0)
 ```
+Only **after** all of that mess i discovered this function...
+Oh well, i suppose i'll use that now <br>
 It's slightly more precise then creating a variable and taking its address but it will not work with **MSVC**

 ### Registers